connorwarme/memory-game/README.md

 # [Memory: NBA Edition!](https://connorwarme.github.io/memory-game/)
 ![preview](https://github.com/connorwarme/memory-game/blob/main/screenshots/main.png?raw=true "preview main")

 Test your fandom!
 To score, click on a team logo.
 But you're only allowed to click on each logo one time!
 Best possible score is 30 - legendary status.
 How do you rank?

 ## objectives
 * use React w/ functional components, hooks
+* track user's clicks, shuffle logos after each
+* keep a current score and best score of the session
 * make it responsive for various screen sizes
 * a project built for The Odin Project: [Full-Stack Javascript](https://www.theodinproject.com/lessons/node-path-javascript-memory-card) course